 The Institute for Information Security & Privacy hosts events throughout the year to stimulate face-to-face conversations and solutions around cybersecurity.
 Our aim is to offer events that are open to all who wish to participate and free to attend, thanks to the generous support of industry partners.
-Connect with us here at Georgia Tech or at industry and government events elsewhere across the United States.
+Connect with us here at Georgia Tech or at industry and government events around the globe.

 April 25 - 27

 MODSIM World connects industry, government and academia for the exchange of modeling and simulation knowledge, research and technology, including critical infrastructure, maritime, healthcare, aerospace, and defense and homeland security.

 IEEE International Conference on Computer Communications (InfoCom '17)

 Associate Director Margaret Loper keynotes the IEEE SmartCity workshop ahead of InfoCom.
 Her talk, "A Plethora of City Needs and IoT Technologies: Integration by Design,” will emphasize that systems engineering must be integrated into the planning and deploying of IoT technology for urban areas to prevent cyberattacks.
 "It may be said that the smartest cities face the highest risks" of attack, she warns.

 Rep. Tom Graves (R-Ga.
 14), in cooperation with the Georgia Institute of Technology, hosts a conversation for executives and thought leaders in Atlanta about cybersecurity policy and technical challenges that are stifling industry innovation today and leaving companies vulnerable.

 Internet Governance Project workshop: "Who Governs: States or Stakeholders?
 Cybersecurity & Internet Governance"